guilherme-puida/tesoura.nvim/README.md

 **tesoura.nvim** is a snippet management plugin using the new native snippet api (`:h vim.snippet`).

+> [!CAUTION]
+> This plugin is not stable, and the API could change significantly.

 ## Features

 - Configure snippets using plain Lua tables.